krishna2/krishna2.github.io/vs.md

 By worshiping ("archantah") whom can a man reach auspiciousness (peace and prosperity)?

 Answer 4.
-Tameva cha archayan nityam Bhaktyaa purusham avyayam

-Stuvan naama-sahasrena Purushah satatthitah.
+tameva chArchayannityaM  bhaktyA puruShamavyayam |
+dhyAyan stuvan namasya.nshcha yajamAnastameva cha ||

 By meditating upon ("sthuvan naama"), by ("cha") worshipping ("archayan") and by prostrating at the same Purusha, man can reach true Auspiciousness.